Pre Loader

 (c) recording the developments in gas imports from Russia through the Turkstream pipeline (Sidirokastro gateway) and the other gateways of the country (Agia Triada, Amfitriti, Kipoi, Nea Mesimvria); and,

-(d) comparing Greece with the other EU member states in terms of key indicators such as the total consumption and the dependence on fossil gas imports from Russia.
+(d) comparing Greece with the other EU member states in terms of key indicators such as total consumption and dependence on fossil gas imports.